pixl8/Preside-Documentation/docs/02.devguides/40.datamanager/enhancedrecordviews/page.md

 ### Permissioning

 In addition to improving the view record screen, the base object gives you a standard implementation of the `checkPermission()` customization.
-Set `variables.permissionBase` in your pseudo constructor to automically map the data manager operations:
+Set `variables.permissionBase` in your pseudo constructor to automatically map the data manager operations:

 * `read`
 * `add`